UTA Flight 141: Flight

-As the Captain decided to discuss the matter with the flight engineer, the First Officer became angry and yelled at the Directorate General of UTA, who was sitting at the cockpit jump seat across him, due to the absence of information.
+As the Captain decided to discuss the matter with the flight engineer, the First Officer became angry and yelled at the Director General of UTA, who was sitting at the cockpit jump seat across him, due to the absence of information.
 The UTA executive, however, tried to reason with the First Officer on the matter.

 The UTA executive immediately apologized to the crew.
-He stated that he would tell the management off as soon as the aircraft arrive in Beirut, later added that he would send messages to not allow anymore baggage or luggage weighing more than 30 kilograms.
+He stated that he would tell the management off as soon as the aircraft arrived in Beirut, later added that he would send messages to not allow anymore baggage or luggage weighing more than 30 kilograms.
 By this time, all passengers had already boarded the aircraft.
 Fuel was added to both tanks and the flight plan had been filed by the captain.
 The Captain then configured the aircraft with flaps at 25 degrees.
 The elevator was set at 63/4 and full power with brakes on would be applied for the take-off, followed by a three-degree maximum for take-off climb.
 The First Officer was the pilot flying.

 The air conditioner was shut down.
 The weather was hot and dry.
 Weather report stated that there were cirrus clouds covering the sky and that there were some stratocumulus at an altitude of 1500 ft.
 The visibility was about 8 km and the humidity was at 75%.

 As everything was set, the crew began the take-off roll.
 However, several passengers were still reluctant to sit down and decided to stand near their friends.
 This led the chief flight attendant to inform the cockpit crew on the situation.
 Order was finally restored after the Directorate General of UTA had called for order and the passengers finally decided to sit down on the floor.

 At 13:58 local time, the flight crew applied take-off thrust.
-Few seconds later, the brakes were released.
+A few seconds later, the brakes were released.
 The First Officer was pushing the nose down and the captain was observing the airspeed.
 The aircraft then reached V1 and subsequently reached its VR speed.
 An input from 5-degree nose down to 10-degree nose up was made by the First Officer in a span of two seconds.
 The nose of the aircraft, however, remained constant and the speed continued to increase.